Close Menu

 SOCIAL SECURITY’S TICKET TO WORK PROGRAM

 Whether you’re getting SSDI or SSI benefits, the SSA has a Ticket-to-Work program where you can get training to help you find a job that you can do.
 Under this program, the SSA issues you “tickets.”
-You can turn those tickets into an employment network to receive work services, vocational rehabilitation services, or other services you may need in order to return to work.
+You can turn those tickets into an employment network to receive work services, vocational rehab services, or other services you may need in order to return to work.
 The SSA will stop a CDR while you are part of the Ticket to Work program.
 Therefore, even if you’re making more than the SGA amount, it will not count against you.

 INCARCERATION IN JAIL OR PRISON CAN END BENEFITS

 Improvement of one’s condition is not the only reason Social Security Benefits can be revoked.
-You might also lose your Social Security Disability benefits if you end up in prison.
+You might also lose your SSDI benefits if you end up in prison.
 If you are in jail for more than 30 days, your Social Security Disability benefits will stop.
 However, being sent to prison or jail does not end your Social Security Disability benefits forever.
 If you get out of jail, then you can have your SSDI benefits reinstated at that time.

 RETIREMENT WILL END YOUR SSDI BENEFITS

 When a person reaches full retirement age, their SSDI benefit will turn into regular Social Security retirement benefits.
 This rule applies to both Social Security Disability Insurance (SSDI) payments and Supplemental Security Income (SSI).
+Therefore, SSDI benefits end by turning into retirement benefits.

 Your full retirement age can range between 65 and 67 years of age.
 The date you can retire and get all of your benefits, depends on the month and year of your birth.
 People born after 1942 have a full retirement age of 66 years or older.
-Those born in 1960 or later must wait until they are 67 years old to start collecting full retirement benefits.
+Those born in 1960 or later must wait until they are 67 years old to take out full retirement benefits.

 Your monthly benefit amount does not change when it converts into Social Security retirement benefits.
 The only thing that will change your monthly retirement amount will be cost of living adjustments.
 Your monthly SSDI benefit amount is the same amount of money you would receive at your full retirement age, no matter how old you are when you became disabled.